Mirko-Nava/panda_camera_gazebo_bundle/README.md

 ## Singularity

-To alleviate the burden of installing everything from scratch, i also provide a singularity container definition file.
+To alleviate the burden of installing everything from scratch, i also provide a singularity container definition file [here](https://github.com/Mirko-Nava/panda_camera_gazebo_bundle/blob/main/container.def).
 The container consists in a Ubuntu 18.04 system with the following installed.

 - ZSH